quickshell-mirror/quickshell-docs/content/docs/configuration/intro.md

 ## Multiple files

-In an example as small as this it isn't a problem, but as your project gets bigger you may become annoyed having everything all in one file.
-Luckily its easy to break a component out to a new file.
+In an example as small as this, it isn't a problem, but as the shell grows it might be prefferable to separate it into multiple files.

-Lets move the entire bar into a new file to make space for other widgets:
+To start with, let's move the entire bar into a new file.
 ```qml {filename="shell.qml"}
 import Quickshell